Charles Alvin Beckwith

-Charles Alvin "Charlie" Beckwith (22 January 1929 – 13 June 1994) was a career U.S. Army Special Forces officer best remembered for creating Delta Force, the premier counterterrorism and asymmetrical warfare unit of the U.S. Army, based on his experience serving with the British Special Air Service.
-He served in the Indonesian Confrontation and the Vietnam War, and attained the rank of colonel before his retirement.
+Charles Alvin Beckwith (22 January 1929 – 13 June 1994) was a career United States Army Special Forces officer best remembered for creating Delta Force, the premier counterterrorism and asymmetric warfare unit of the United States Army, based on his experience serving with the British Special Air Service.
+He served in the Indonesia–Malaysia confrontation and the Vietnam War, and attained the rank of colonel before his retirement.

 Early life and education

 Beckwith was born in Atlanta, Georgia, on 22 January 1929, to Baptist parents Elza Dozier Beckwith (1894–1940) and Clara Eugenia Beckwith (née Rey; 1895–1973).
 He was an all-state football player for his high school team.
-He later enrolled in the University of Georgia, where he was a member of the Delta Chapter of the Sigma Chi fraternity, and ROTC.
+He later enrolled in the University of Georgia, where he was a member of the Delta chapter of the Sigma Chi fraternity, and ROTC.

 Beckwith lettered in football for the Bulldogs, and was approached by the Green Bay Packers for the 1950–51 NFL draft, but turned it down in favor of a military career.
-He was commissioned as a second lieutenant in the U.S. Army in 1952.
+He was commissioned as a second lieutenant in the United States Army in 1952.

 Career

-After the Korean War (1950–1953) was over, then-2nd Lieutenant Beckwith served as a Platoon Leader with Charlie Company, 17th Infantry Regiment, 7th Infantry Division in South Korea.
+After the Korean War (1950–1953) was over, then-Second Lieutenant Beckwith served as a platoon leader with Charlie Company, 17th Infantry Regiment, 7th Infantry Division in South Korea.
 In 1955, Beckwith was assigned to the 82nd Airborne Division as the commander of the combat support company of the 504th Parachute Infantry Regiment.

 In 1958, after completing Ranger School, Beckwith joined the Special Forces and was assigned to the 7th Special Forces Group.
 In 1960, then-Captain Beckwith deployed to Laos for two years on Operation Hotfoot.

 In 1962, Beckwith was sent as an exchange officer to the British 22 Special Air Service Regiment (SAS) where he commanded 3 Troop, A Squadron.
-He conducted war-time guerilla operations with the SAS during the Indonesian Confrontation in Malaya.
+He conducted war-time guerilla operations with the SAS during the Malayan Emergency.
 In the jungle, he contracted a case of leptospirosis so severe that doctors did not expect him to survive.
 However, he made a full recovery within months.